-The rules are much different now for inherited IRAs received from a decedent who died on January 1, 2020 or later.
-Assets received in an inherited IRA must now be distributed within 10 years of the IRA owner’s death (either periodically over that timeframe or in one lump sum), with a few exceptions:
+As a result of the SECURE Act, the rules are much different now for inherited IRAs received from a decedent who died on January 1, 2020, or later.
+Assets received in an inherited IRA must now be completely distributed by the end of the 10th year after the IRA owner’s death (either periodically over that timeframe or in one lump sum), with a few exceptions:

 As with all aspects of your wealth management, careful planning and knowledgeable guidance is essential to optimize RMDs.
 As a top-ranked, fee-only financial advisor, SageVest Wealth Management can develop a tax-efficient plan for your Required Minimum Distributions, including evaluating your options for deferring your first RMD, calculating your aggregate RMDs, and facilitating payments.
 Please contact us for more information about our retirement planning services.

 We also recommend that you consult a tax professional for more information about your specific tax circumstances and legacy plans.